Life is so much easier when you have the right tool for a job.

 Digital type.
 This type of torque wrench offers the most accurate reading since they are pre-calibrated.
 You also have the option to set and store multiple torque settings.
 And thanks to a notification system, you always know when you have reached your target torque.

 These are the most expensive torque wrenches, and they do come with some drawbacks.
-With some models you need to zero out settings if you don’t want to lose calibration over time.
-This means it’s necessary to reset them occasionally.
+With some models, you need to zero out settings if you don’t want to lose calibration over time, which means it’s necessary to reset them occasionally.
+Moreover, they require batteries, which can be a real hassle.

 How Much Torque for Lug Nuts?